bellmatthewf/bellmatthewf/README.md

 # Matt Bell

 Howdy!
 My name is Matt.
-I'm a Software Engineer at [PartnerStack](https://partnerstack.com/), a company that powers partner programs for tech companies.
+I'm a Software Engineer at [PartnerStack](https://partnerstack.com/), a Toronto startup that powers partner programs for tech companies.

 ## Get in touch